Murdock135/NewSecondBrain/Work/P-Organization/Dive/Milestones.md

 - [ ] #milestone create a light mode omarchy theme
 - [ ] #milestone Go through all emails and **delete**, **unsubscribe** emails
 - [ ] #milestone Build a finance excel sheet to track finances
+- [ ] #milestone move digital library to papis or cobib

 # Archived